For media requests, please contact Christine Hill

 Extension: 7152

-Erin has held various positions at NOFA-VT since 2010 and currently leads our development and engagement team.
-She has been working and volunteering in a variety of capacities in food systems and sustainable agriculture issues in Vermont since 2005, including co-owning a small hill farm and sugarbush, growing community gardens, and managing a farmers market.
-While not at work, Erin enjoys living and working on her family's homestead, preserving, cooking, and eating yummy local foods, and being crafty.
+Erin has held various positions at NOFA-VT since 2010, from directing and growing our direct markets, food access, and farm to institution programs to serving as interim executive director in 2019.
+Currently, Erin leads our development and engagement team, working to bring resources and more people into the collaborative work of NOFA-VT.
+She has been working and volunteering in a variety of capacities in food systems and sustainable agriculture issues in Vermont since 2005, including co-owning a small family farm and sugarbush, growing community gardens, managing a farmers market, and serving on the board of the Middlebury Natural Foods Co-op.
+While not at work, Erin enjoys living and working on her family's homestead, being active outside, and being involved in various community-building and changemaking initiatives.

 Email: [email protected]